AsuweRich/S.E_Bounty/sorting_algorithms/README.md

  [Done?]
 [Help] [Check your code] [QA Review]

 ### 5\.
-Quick sort
+Cocktail shaker sort

 #advanced

 Score: 0.00% (Checks completed: 0.00%)

-Write a function that sorts a doubly linked list of integers in ascending order using the Cocktail shaker sort algorithm
+Write a function that sorts a doubly linked list of integers in ascending order using the [Cocktail shaker sort](https://en.wikipedia.org/wiki/Cocktail_shaker_sort "Cocktail shaker sort") algorithm

 -   Prototype: `void cocktail_sort_list(listint_t **list);`
 -   You are not allowed to modify the integer `n` of a node.
 You have to swap the nodes themselves.